 Also, since keeping up with the fast pace of change is an ongoing process in the "here today, gone tomorrow" fashion industry, we have have included a number of related external resources.
 Using traditional trade literature and web portals, as well as reports from research groups is essential as a way to find the more general articles and reports but it may be even more important to find reports and articles that look at a particular segment, niche market, situation, or trend so we have included a few links to various web sites that may also be of interest.

-Like a lot of industries particularly those that are consumer focused, change happens fast and constantly.
+Like a lot of industries particularly those that are consumer focused, change happens fast and constantly and increasingly, the change is happening faster.
 The industry and the consumer is constantly evolving.
 Fashion retailing is no longer just large fashion houses, fashion magazines, and retail stores/catalogs but evolved first with TV channels that sold many goods including fashion, and then with the Internet and online retailing.

 The rise of the Internet has impacted all parts of the fashion industry, not just the selling end of the industry.
 It has a role in supply chains, advertising, communications, brand awareness, etc. and blurred the line between business and consumer.
 Social media channels have not just become important to the selling of fashion but also as part of forecasting and determining future trends.
-Bloggers and other influencers may help sell products, but can also be used by "Fashion Forecasters" looking for what's next by looking at Instagram, other social media channels, and street-style blogs.
+Social media sites like Instagram and TikTok are playing an increasing role in fashion particularly when it comes to identifying and spreading trends and hot items of the moment.
+Social media also speeds up the hot v not cycle and gave life to the microtrend.
+Bloggers and other influencers may help sell products, but can also be used by "Fashion Forecasters" looking for what's next by looking at Instagram, other social media channels, and street-style blogs

 Below are just a few of the discussion to be aware of.
 Searching for articles in full-text databases and on the Internet for reports as well as articles is a good way to understanding the new trends in the industry.